limegimlet/covid_dataviz/dept_kpi.md

 # Compare départements within a region
 {:.no_toc}

-NOTE: The `rea%` plots show the same line for all departements because it's calculated for the region as whole, not by department.
+NOTE: The `rea%` plots show the same line for all departements because it's calculated for the region as whole.

 * TOC
 {:toc}